Who we are

 ALL Invited Trustee

 Anna Lise Gordon has been a member of ALL since its inception.
-For the last 15 years, she has worked in initial teacher education as MFL PGCE tutor, as Academic Director for the PGCE provision at St Mary’s University, Twickenham, currently holding the title of Professor of Education at the same institution.
+For the last 20+ years, she has worked in initial teacher education as MFL PGCE tutor, Academic Director for secondary PGCE provision, and latterly as Director of the Institute of Education at St Mary’s University, Twickenham, Currently, Anna Lise is Professor of Education at the same institution.
 She is a National Teaching Fellow and Senior Fellow of the Higher Education Academy.
-Anna Lise’s tenure as ALL President was from 1st September 2016 – 31st August 2018.
+Anna Lise's tenure as ALL President was from 1st September 2016 - 31st August 2018.
+In her role as ALL Trustee, Anna Lise serves as the school liaison representative on the executive committee of The University Council For Languages (UCFL).
+She co-leads ALL’s Learning from the Classroom initiative for members.

 ALL Invited Trustee